-[From Christina’s comment: Christina needs to add citations here]

 The estimated effect for mispronunciation sensitivity in this meta-analysis is 0.50, and the most frequently observed sample size is 24 participants.
 If we were to assume that researchers assess mispronunciation sensitivity in a simple ANOVA, the resulting power is 0.92.
 Reversely, to achieve 80% power, one would need to test 17 participants.
 These calculations suggest that for the comparison of responses for correct pronunciations and mispronunciations, the studies included in this meta-analysis contain well-powered analyses.
 However, many studies in this meta-analysis included further factors to be tested, leading to two-way interactions (age versus mispronunciation sensitivity is a common example), which by some estimates requre four times the sample size to detect an effect of similar magnitue as the main effect for both ANOVA (Fleiss, 1986) and mixed-effect-model (Leon & Heo, 2009) analyses.
 We thus strongly advocate for a consideration of power and the reported effect sizes to test infants’ mispronunciation sensitivity.